DomHaw21/2143-OOP-HAWKINS/Assignments/P01/README.md

-## Vector Class Programm
+## Fraction Class Programm
 ### Dominique Hawkins
 ### Description:
-		This program creates a Linked List vector class and shows my ability to create a low level class.
-		It allows you to pop items off the front, rear, at a certain position, and find the position of an item.
-It will also allow you create the list using other arrays, items from an input file, and another vector.
+		This program uses OOP techinques to display a fraction that can do multiplication, addition, & subtraction.
+The program will also be able to find the gcd and simplify the fraction.
 ### Files
 |   #   | File     | Description                      |
 | :---: | -------- | -------------------------------- |